 This course will provide aspiring educational leaders with an understanding of the Danielson, Marzano, and NIET (lowa) Instructional Frameworks.
 With an emphasis on improving student learning through quality instruction, participants will have a common language to develop and grow effective teaching practices at any given point in a teaching career through goal setting, effective conferencing, and quality feedback.

-EDEL-552 Linguistics, the Structure of Language, And the Dual Language Classroom (3 Credits)
+EDEL-552 Linguistics for EL Teachers (3 Credits)